mqttiotstuff/nix-iotstuff-repo/README.md

-nix package construction from source
+## IOT stuff Nix packages

-run the experiment manually :
+from example folder,

-nix-shell default.nix -A expEnv
+nix-shell use.nix